🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon

-This polypropylene anchor rope comes in either 3/4-inch thickness with a 200-foot length or a 1/2-inch twisted braid with a maximum length of 100 feet.
+This polypropylene anchor rope is available in either a 3/4-inch thickness with a 200-foot length or a 1/2-inch twisted braid with a maximum length of 100 feet.

 • Construction: Twisted Braid